jluisquf/VisUAM/README.md

 ## VisUAM Interface

-In Image 1, the VisUAM homepage is shown, accessed through the URL [URL proyect](http://palancar.izt.uam.mx:4010/)
+In Image 1, the VisUAM homepage is shown, accessed through the URL [VisUAM](http://palancar.izt.uam.mx:4010/)

 Next, the different visual elements of VisUAM are explained, such as buttons, text boxes, etc.
 ```